 If you’ve parked along a street, the best way to avoid dooring a bicyclist is to look behind you before opening the door (a good idea, anyway, because sometimes oncoming cars aren’t paying attention, either).
 One of the most effective ways to implement this strategy is by a technique called the “Dutch reach,” in which you open your car door using the hand farthest from the door.
 This move not only forces you to turn toward the side (making it easy to look back) but also places an initial limit on how far you can open the car door.

-Virginia, Maryland and the District of Colombia all have “dooring laws” requiring drivers to use caution opening their traffic-facing doors.
+Virginia, Maryland and DC all have “dooring laws” requiring drivers to use caution opening their traffic-facing doors.
 If you have been injured in a dooring accident due to a driver’s negligence, we may be able to help you.
-Call our Washington D.C. personal injury attorneys for a free case evaluation.
+Call our Bike Accident Lawyer or a free case evaluation.